 A: Yes.
 Homework is assigned each night and initially may include up to 100 pages of reading per night.
 At least two written exams are given each week in addition to a weekly practical exam.

-Q: What does the "online coursework" consist of?
+Q: What does the optional "online coursework" consist of?

 Q: What are Aerie's academic expectations?